 Chalk pencils are best suited for exterior or interior pattern markings.
 And they can be used on dry clean only and machine washable fabrics.

 Just make sure that you always brush away marks BEFORE pressing!

-I love Clover Chaco Liner Chalk Wheels.
+I love Clover Pen Style Chaco Liner.
 They make beautiful, precise, accurate thin lines on a variety of fabrics.